NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ## Step 3: Asynchronous Transactions

 Biospecimen or Clinical metadata files that were uploaded through the Submission Portal are first validated without making changes to the project.
 See the entry in the [API Submission Guide](../../API/Users_Guide/Submission/#asynchronous-transactions) for more details.
-Validated files that not been committed yet can be seen in the [Transactions](Transactions.md) tab.
+Validated files that have not yet been committed can be seen in the [Transactions](Transactions.md) tab.
 Metadata contained in these files can be committed (applied) to the project or discarded using the two buttons on the right side of each transaction.

 [![Commit_Discard](images/GDC_Submission_CommitDiscard.png)](images/GDC_Submission_CommitDiscard.png "Click to see the full image.")